Best Tips To Growing Herbs In Containers

 7. Parsley

 It prefers more water than other herbs and is one of the few that can benefit from a bit of fertilizer.
+Each year, a light feeding of a slow-release organic fertilizer should be applied to the soil in early spring.

->>>Please click here for my blog post on Healthy Vegan Recipes Using Parsley<<<
+>>> Please click here for my blog post on Healthy Vegan Recipes Using Parsley <<<

 Thyme